jpcofr/biosim4/README.md

 ### Config file

 The config file, named config/biosim4.toml by default, contains all the tunable parameters for a simulation run.
-The biosim4 executable reads the config file at startup, then monitors it for changes during the simulation.
-Although it's not foolproof, many parameters can be modified during the simulation run.
-Class ParamManager (see params.h and params.cpp) manages the configuration parameters and makes them available to the simulator through a read-only pointer provided by ParamManager::getParamRef().
+The biosim4 executable reads the config file at startup.
+ConfigManager (see configManager.h and configManager.cpp) manages the configuration parameters.
+In main.cpp, ConfigManager loads the configuration and passes it to the simulator via `simulator(config.getParams())`.
+The simulator then copies these parameters to a global `Params` struct that's accessible throughout the codebase via the `parameterMngrSingleton` reference (defined in simulator.cpp).

 See the provided config/biosim4.toml for documentation for each parameter.
 Most of the parameters in the config file correspond to members in struct Params (see params.h).
-A few additional parameters may be stored in struct Params.
-See the documentation in params.h for how to support new parameters.
+See the documentation in params.h and configManager.h for how to support new parameters.

 <a name="ProgramOutput"></a>